betterscientificsoftware/python-for-hpc/_posts/2019-06-21-syntax-and-style-analysis.md

     goodcode.py:2:10: F821 undefined name 'logging'
     goodcode.py:6:1: E722 do not use bare 'except'

 The whitespace issues have been fixed.
-The syntax problems remain (unwanted imports).
+The syntax problems remain (unused imports).
 Also note that the bare exception remains.
 Although counted as a style issue, the formatter lacks the information to fix it.